Turing machine equivalents: Wang machines

 and also considered versions with tape-alphabets of size larger than 2.

-Böhm's theoretical machine language P"
+Böhm's theoretical machine language P′′

-In keeping with Wang's project to seek a Turing-equivalent theory "economical in the basic operations", and wishing to avoid unconditional jumps, a notable theoretical language is the 4-instruction language P" introduced by Corrado Böhm in 1964 – the first "GOTO-less" imperative "structured programming" language to be proved Turing-complete.
+In keeping with Wang's project to seek a Turing-equivalent theory "economical in the basic operations", and wishing to avoid unconditional jumps, a notable theoretical language is the 4-instruction language P′′ introduced by Corrado Böhm in 1964 – the first "GOTO-less" imperative "structured programming" language to be proved Turing-complete.

+Müller's machine language Brainfuck

+Brainfuck (BF) is an — sc. not quite — esoteric programming language created in 1993 by Swiss student Urban Müller.
+It is a variant of Böhm's language P′′.
+In Böhm's language P′′, the instruction $\lambda$ combines two actions: incrementing the contents of the current tape cell and moving the tape head by one position.
+In BF, this combined operation is split into two separate instructions: